 6. Analyze your campaign performance

-If your goal is to gather views and interest then you should spend more time focusing on clicks, impressions, click-through rate and average engagement.
-If you are focusing on driving leads, you might want to monitor conversion rates, leads and their respective costs.
+If your goal is to gather views and interest, then you should spend more time focusing on clicks, impressions, click-through rate and average engagement.
+If you are focusing on driving leads, you will want to monitor conversion rates, leads and their respective costs.

 After figuring out your focus, you’re ready to evaluate and optimize.
 LinkedIn provides professional demographic data you can use to discover and target new audiences.
 Once your most responsive demographic is determined, you can adjust your audience for more efficient reach.